JakobEngel/dso/README.md

 It will also build a binary `dso_dataset`, to run DSO on datasets.
 However, for this OpenCV and Pangolin need to be installed.

+If you have error with boost, please add #include <boost/bind.hpp> to IndexThreadReduce